exercism/terraform/README.md

 }
 ```

-Create a terraform IAM user and them PowerUser privileges and the above role.
+Create a terraform IAM user.
+Give them PowerUser privileges and the above policies.
+Set programatic access and save the keys for later.

 ## Setup